nqbao/kube-door/README.md

 At the moment, it is required that you have to expose your service with type is `NodePort` or `LoadBalancer` so that the service can be access from

-In future, proxy by domain can also be supported.

 ## Why don't you use Ingress or expose your service with LoadBalancer?

 If your kuberentes cluster has cloud configuration, then it's best to just use service type `LoadBalancer`.
 In my case,